How Can Orthokeratology Help With Myopia Management?

 Ortho-K Is An Investment For Lifelong Healthy Vision

 By giving your child the gift of ortho-k lenses, you will improve your child’s daytime vision while also significantly reducing their risk of developing serious eye diseases later in life.
-The myopia management program at Five Points Myopia Control Center offers the best chance of controlling myopia and preserving your child’s eyes for a lifetime of clear, comfortable, and healthy vision.
+The myopia management program at Five Points Eye Care offers the best chance of controlling myopia and preserving your child’s eyes for a lifetime of clear, comfortable, and healthy vision.

 Five Points Eye Care serves patients from Athens, Augusta, Lawrenceville, Gainesville, and throughout Georgia.